 3DA: Which are your favourite software and plugins for your daily projects?

 JY: My daily software is not really far from Maya, Mental Ray, Autocad and Photoshop.
 I think I am the one and only 3D artist in my country using Maya as main 3D software and Mental Ray as favourite rendering engine by doing 3D Interior Design visualization.
 I can ensure you for this!
 3ds Max and Vray are widely used for Architectural and Interior Design, nowadays.
 Lots of people got surprise and shock when they saw my works.
 They thought my works were made with Max and Vray.
 But unfortunately, they’re wrong!
 They’re never thought that Maya and Mental Ray also has a great result like Max and Vray.
 Lots of people even don’t know what is Maya.
 They even never heard about it :) They only knew 3ds Max and Vray.
 So, this is my job to let people know about Maya.

 I’ve never used any plug-in or script for my works.
 All of my works are original from the software.
 This is silly of me.
 I won’t use plug-in, because I thought that plug-in is a cheat and I dislike the idea of cheating.

 3DA: Tell us something about a project that gave you great satisfactions

-3DA: Where do you take inspiration for your works?
+3DA: From where do you take ispiration for your artworks?

-3DA: What do you suggest for people who are coming to 3D field?
+3DA: What would you suggest to people that are approaching to 3D and architecture?